Centre for Health Informatics

-The Centre for Health Informatics has worked with major healthcare providers, governments, national and international universities and research institutions.
-These include researchers at Harvard and Stanford, the Australian Commission for Quality and Safety in Healthcare, the Australian Digital Health Agency, the CSIRO Australian E-health Research Centre, the US National Toxicology Program and Therapeutic Guidelines Limited.
-The Centre also has partnerships and collaborations internationally and actively pursues relationships with leaders in their fields.
+The Centre for Health Informatics works with industry, major healthcare providers, governments, national and international universities and research institutions.
+These include researchers at Harvard and Stanford, the Australian Commission for Quality and Safety in Healthcare, the Australian Digital Health Agency, the CSIRO Australian E-health Research Centre, the US National Toxicology Program, Telstra and Therapeutic Guidelines Limited.

-We welcome research scientists with a background as clinicians, computer scientists and engineers to join our team.
+We welcome research scientists and doctoral candidates with a background as clinicians, computer scientists and engineers to join our team.
 We invite industry to partner with us to create business opportunities through research and innovation.

 Driving change in healthcare